firebase/genkit/docs-go/deploy.md

     If your provider requires you to listen on a specific port, be sure to configure Genkit accordingly.

+1. Implement some form of authentication and authorization to gate access to the flows you plan to deploy.

+    Because most generative AI services are metered, you most likely do not want to allow open access to any endpoints that call them.
+Some hosting services provide an authentication layer as a frontend to apps deployed on them, which you can use for this purpose.

 1. Make API credentials available to your deployed function.
 Do one of the following, depending on the model provider you chose: